Coulomb Correlation and Information Entropies in Confined Helium-Like Atoms: Results and discussions

 \section{Results and discussions}

 { }

 In this section, we present and discuss our results for the confined H$^{-}$, He and Li$^+$ atoms (ground states energy) under various confinement conditions.
-In subsection~\ref{energy analysis} we consider the results of expectation value of the energy.
-In subsection~\ref{Information entropiesr}, we determine the informational entropies $S_r$ and $S_p$ using the Eqs.~(\ref{entropia_posicao}) and~(\ref{entropia_momento}); and, once get these values, we find the entropy sum $S_t$.
-In subsection~\ref{Strong confinement} we produce an informational study in the strong confinement regime.
+In subsect.~\ref{energy analysis} we consider the results of expectation value of the energy.
+In subsect.~\ref{Information entropiesr}, we determine the informational entropies $S_r$ and $S_p$ using the Eqs.~(\ref{entropia_posicao}) and~(\ref{entropia_momento}); and, once get these values, we find the entropy sum $S_t$.
+In subsect.~\ref{Strong confinement} we produce an informational study in the strong confinement regime.

+We use the softwares Maple13 and QtiPlot to perform the calculations and plot the graphs, respectively.
+In particular, the numerical calculations, including the numerical integrations, were performed with an accuracy of at least 10 digits.
+Thus, even with an eventual propagation of numerical errors, we estimate that our results have an accuracy of at least 6 digits, so that the values presented in the tables are accurate within the significant figures presented.

 We use the atomic units (a.u.) system.
-This system uses the eletronic mass, $m_e$, the elementary charge $e$ of the electron, the constant of electrostatic force, $1/4 \pi \varepsilon_0$, and the reduced Planck constant, $\hbar$, as standard units of their respective quantities.
+This system uses the electronic mass, $m_e$, the elementary charge $e$ of the electron, the constant of electrostatic force, $1/4 \pi \varepsilon_0$, and the reduced Planck constant, $\hbar$, as standard units of their respective quantities.
 Here, we consider $m = m_e$ for all the calculations.
-We use the softwares Maple13 and QtiPlot to perform the calculations and plot the graphs, respectively.